DETAILED ACTION

 a network of stimulators adapted to be disposed directly or indirectly to the body in a predefined location based on an area of the body to which stimulation is to be provided (vibro-tactile array 52/stimulation array 68 is in a stocking on the leg, wherein each vibrator in the array is at a front, back, or side of the leg to stimulate that specific portion of the leg) (Figs. 5-12; para.
 [0052]; paras.
 [0067-0068]; paras.
 [0070-0073]; para.
 [0080]);

-at least one control unit in communication with the network of stimulators, the control unit configured to generate a control signal to control the network of stimulators (processing subsystem 54, 66 sends stimulation control signals to the vibro-tactile array 52/stimulation array 68, which can include modulating vibration stimulus amplitude and frequency) (Figs. 5-12; paras.
+at least one control unit in communication with the network of stimulators, the at least one control unit configured to generate a control signal to control the network of stimulators (processing subsystem 54, 66 sends stimulation control signals to the vibro-tactile array 52/stimulation array 68, which can include modulating vibration stimulus amplitude and frequency) (Figs. 5-12; paras.
 [0067-0068]; para.
 [0075]; para.
 [0077]); and

 wherein the network of stimulators is configured to provide stimulation of a peripheral nervous system of the user and wherein stimulus control signals are coordinated to link movement of the at least part of the body in a cycle matching target movement that reinforce target neuromuscular signals guiding muscle contractions (stimulation array vibrators can be in contact with sensory nerves; stimulation array vibrators are controlled to coordinate the legs during the cyclical activity of walking, to help the wearer to improve their balance by indicating when they should be adjusting their muscles, which would be done via the wearer’s neuromuscular signals, to achieve the normal walking movement) (Figs. 5-12; para.
 [0005]; para.
 [0052]; para.
 [0067]; paras.
 [0070-0076]; para.
 [0091]); and

-wherein timing of the control signal to the network of stimulators is determined using feedback from the plurality of sensors so that the cycle of the control signal is increased or decreased until it matches the intended target movement of the user (when the vibrators vibrate is controlled based on when the wearer’s center of pressure is sensed to be outside of a dead zone 86; higher or lower frequencies of vibration can be used until the wearer’s center of pressure moves inside the dead zone 86, during which there would be no vibration applied) (Figs. 8-12; paras.
+wherein timing of the control signal to the network of stimulators is determined using feedback from the plurality of sensors so that the cycle of the control signal is increased or decreased until the cycle matches the target movement of the user (when the vibrators vibrate is controlled based on when the wearer’s center of pressure is sensed to be outside of a dead zone 86; higher or lower frequencies of vibration can be used until the wearer’s center of pressure moves inside the dead zone 86, during which there would be no vibration applied) (Figs. 8-12; paras.
 [0070-0075]).

 Oddson does not disclose stimulus control signals are coordinated to link movement of the at least part of the body in a predictable duty cycle matching target movement.